webdevelopngraphicdesign/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Write a script that prints a number with two decimal places, followed by a new line.

-The number will be stored in the environment variable NUM.
+Create a script that counts the number of directories in the PATH.